Derived categories of nodal del Pezzo threefolds

 \subsection{Proof of Theorem \ref{thm:decomp}}

-The proof relies on projection from a standard line from Lemma \ref{lem:standardline} and Theorem \ref{thm:degeneration}, as summarized in \eqref{diag:bir-model-proj-line}.
-More concretely, we describe $\Db(Y)$ in terms of the blow up $\sigma : Y\to V_d$ in Proposition \ref{prop:Y-to-V_d} and in Proposition \ref{prop:Y-to-W_d} we describe $\Db(Y)$ in terms of $\pi : Y\to W$ for cases $d= 4,5$ separately.
-The proof of Theorem \ref{thm:decomp} follows then readily by comparing these two descriptions of $\Db(Y)$.
+The proof relies on projection from a standard {family of lines} from Theorem \ref{thm:degeneration}.
+More concretely, we describe {$\Db(\YY)$} in terms of the blow up {$\sigma\colon \YY\to \VV$} in Proposition \ref{prop:Y-to-V_d} and in Proposition \ref{prop:Y-to-W_d} we describe {$\Db(\YY)$} in terms of {$\pi\colon \YY\to \WW$} for cases $d= 4,5$ separately.
+The proof of Theorem \ref{thm:decomp} follows then readily by comparing these two descriptions of {$\Db(\YY)$}.